-The Cornish Pasty, a small hand-held pie made from meat and potatoes, was a food often found in the lunch pail of a working Cornish miner.
-It is is now considered a local delicacy.
+The Cornish pasty, a small hand-held pie made from meat and potatoes, was a food often found in the lunch pail of a working Cornish miner.
+It is now considered a local delicacy.

 Steam engines required a lot of human labor in the gathering of firewood.
 Earlier water turbines depended upon the weight of the water to turn them, and they were not very efficient at extracting the available energy from moving water.

-The Pelton Wheel was patented in 1880.
-The Nevada City foundry, in Nevada City, California began manufacturing it for shipment all over the world.
-They came in many sizes, from just a few inches, to monsters like the one above.
+The Pelton wheel was patented in 1880.
+The Nevada City Foundry, in Nevada City, California, began manufacturing it for shipment all over the world.
+They came in many sizes, from just a few inches, to monsters like the one pictured below.

-Pelton's wheel used spoon-like buckets, split in the middle to create a "water impulse turbine" which worked well with low-flow, high pressure water as it used momentum rather than weight.
-The Pelton Wheel worked at 90% efficiency.
+Pelton's wheel used spoon-like buckets, split in the middle to create a "water impulse turbine" which worked well with low-flow, high-pressure water as it used momentum rather than weight.
+The Pelton sheel works at 90% efficiency.

 The basic design of the Pelton wheel is still used in modern hydroelectric power generation.